alastor-666-1933/caching_to_not_waste/README.md

 But, what is a cache?

-If you don't know, a cache it's a temporary memory used to access things used with high frequency.
+If you don't know, a cache it's a temporary kind of memory/file/storage used to access things used with high frequency.

 Eg: Imagine you want to find milk inside your refrigerator.
 So you open the refrigerator door, look for the milk, and close it.
 Do you notice that opening, looking for, and closing the refrigerator door costs time and effort?